 Pets are extraordinarily stoic by nature.

 They do very little to show symptoms of pain or discomfort, and many pet owners do not realize that their pet is actually hurting.
 Often times, they resist overtly displaying their ailments to their owners until the pain becomes unbearable.
-I often hear from pet owners that their pet does not cry out and therefore is not in pain.
+At Wellington Vet Hospital, I often hear from pet owners that their pet does not cry out and therefore is not in pain.

 Very few pets actually cry out when they are in pain.
 The most common signs of pain are excessive sleep, hiding, loss of interest in food and physical activities (such as walks), abnormal posture, and gait changes.